Why Building Your Own AI Agent Is Riskier Than You Think

 The security problem is only the beginning.
 Internal AI agent projects face a cascade of challenges that are easy to underestimate during a proof-of-concept but become critical in production.

-Prompt injection is the most fundamental issue.
-Because LLMs treat all input—whether from your system prompt or from a customer’s emailed purchase order—as a single stream of tokens, a malicious or even accidentally malformed PO can cause the agent to behave unpredictably.
+Prompt injection is where this gets ugly.
+LLMs treat all input as a single stream of tokens, whether it comes from your system prompt or from a customer’s emailed purchase order.
+A malicious or even accidentally malformed PO can push the agent into behavior you didn’t ask for.
 OWASP ranks this as the number-one LLM vulnerability, and Pillar Security research shows that 20% of jailbreak attempts succeed in under 42 seconds.

 Then there’s the integration burden.
 Connecting an AI agent safely to ERP systems like SAP, Oracle, or Dynamics requires more than an API call.
 It requires scoped permissions, transaction validation, rollback handling, and audit trails.
 Most internal teams underestimate this work by months.

-The question isn’t whether AI can transform order processing—it can.
+AI can transform order processing.
+That’s not in question.
 Among organizations adopting AI agents, 66% report measurable increases in productivity and 57% report cost savings, according to PwC.
 The question is whether your organization should absorb the security, reliability, and integration risks of building that capability from scratch.

 For most mid-market manufacturers and distributors, the answer is clear.
-The engineering investment required to build, secure, and maintain a production-grade AI agent—one that safely handles the lethal trifecta—far exceeds the cost of a purpose-built platform that has already solved these problems across hundreds of deployments.
+Building, securing, and maintaining a production-grade AI agent that safely handles the lethal trifecta far exceeds the cost of a purpose-built platform that has already solved these problems across hundreds of deployments.

 Q: What is the “lethal trifecta” for AI agents?

-A: The lethal trifecta is a security framework coined by Simon Willison in June 2025 identifying three capabilities that create a critical vulnerability when combined: access to private data, exposure to untrusted content, and the ability to externally act.
-A DIY AI agent for order processing typically combines all three, making it vulnerable to prompt injection attacks that can corrupt orders or exfiltrate sensitive data.
+A: The lethal trifecta is a security framework coined by Simon Willison in June 2025.
+It names three capabilities that create a critical vulnerability when combined: access to private data, exposure to untrusted content, and the ability to act externally.
+A DIY AI agent for order processing typically has all three, which is what leaves it open to prompt injection attacks that corrupt orders or exfiltrate sensitive data.

 Q: Can guardrails fully prevent prompt injection in a homegrown AI agent?